Frances Marion: Personal life

 On October 23, 1915, Marion participated in a parade of more than thirty thousand supporters of women's suffrage in New York City.

 After her success in Hollywood, Marion often visited Aetna Springs Resort in Aetna Springs, California, using it as a personal retreat and often bringing several film-industry colleagues with her on vacations.
-The resort, in fact, was directly connected to her own family's history, for Marion's father had built the resort in the 1870s.Marion was married four times, first to Wesley de Lappe and then to Robert Pike, both prior to changing her name.
+The resort, in fact, was directly connected to her own family's history, for Marion's father had built the resort in the 1870s.

+Marion was married four times, first to Wesley de Lappe and then to Robert Pike, both prior to changing her name.
 In 1919, she wed Fred Thomson, who co-starred with Mary Pickford in The Love Light in 1921.
 She was such close friends with Mary Pickford that they honeymooned together when Mary married Douglas Fairbanks and Frances married Fred.

+During the 1920s, Frances Marion and Fred Thomson lived at the 15-acre The Enchanted Hill, in Beverly Hills, designed by architect Wallace Neff.

+In early December 1928, Thomson stepped on a nail while working in his stables, contracting tetanus, and died in Los Angeles on Christmas Day 1928.

-After Thomson's unexpected death from a leg wound in 1928, she married director George Hill in 1930, but that marriage ended in divorce in 1933.
-She had two sons—Frederick C. Thomson and Richard Thomson (adopted).
-Frederick earned a PhD in English at Yale, taught there and later joined the faculty of the University of North Carolina.
-He became an editor of the writings of George Eliot, publishing editions of Felix Holt, the Radical in 1980 and later.
+After Thomson's unexpected death, she married director George Hill in 1930, but that marriage ended in divorce in 1933.

+She had two sons: US Navy Captain Richard G. Thomson (adopted), and Frederick Clifton Thomson who earned a PhD in English at Yale, taught there and later joined the faculty of the University of North Carolina, later becoming an editor of the writings of George Eliot, publishing editions of Felix Holt, the Radical in 1980 and later.

 Later years and death

+In 1945, Molly, Bless Her, the 1937 novel written by Frances Marion, was adapted by Roger Burford, as the screenplay for the comedy film, Molly and Me, directed by Lewis Seiler and starring Monty Woolley, Gracie Fields, Reginald Gardiner and Roddy McDowall, released by 20th Century Fox.

 For many years she was under contract to MGM Studios.
 Independently wealthy, she left Hollywood in 1946 to devote more time to writing stage plays and novels.

 Frances Marion published a memoir Off With Their Heads: A Serio-Comic Tale of Hollywood in 1972.
 Marion died the following year of a ruptured aneurysm in Los Angeles.